K1RUN/inverse_bio_ode_solver/README.md

 --volume="/tmp/.X11-unix:/tmp/.X11-unix:rw" \
 k1run/inverse_bio_ode_solver
 ```
+This prompt will download docker image, set up container and run it.
 As soon as image is loaded, you will instantly enter the container.
 Now you can run the project:
 ```shell